NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 Users exclusively interact with the FLModel object, which includes weights, optimizer, metrics, and metadata, while FLARE-specific concepts remain hidden to users.
 The ModelLearner defines standard learning functions, such as ``train()``, ``validate()``, and ``submit_model()`` that can be subclassed for easy adaptation.

-See the API definitions of `ModelLearner <https://github.com/NVIDIA/NVFlare/blob/main/nvflare/app_common/abstract/model_learner.py>`_ and
-`FLModel <https://github.com/NVIDIA/NVFlare/blob/main/nvflare/app_common/abstract/fl_model.py>`_ for more detail.
+See the API definitions of :github_nvflare_link:`ModelLearner <nvflare/app_common/abstract/model_learner.py>` and :github_nvflare_link:`FLModel <nvflare/app_common/abstract/fl_model.py>` for more detail.

 Step-by-Step Example Series
 ---------------------------
-To help users quickly get started with FLARE, we've introduced a comprehensive `step-by-step example series <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-world/step-by-step>`_ using Jupyter Notebooks.
+To help users quickly get started with FLARE, we've introduced a comprehensive :github_nvflare_link:`step-by-step example series <examples/hello-world/step-by-step>` using Jupyter Notebooks.
 Unlike traditional examples, each step-by-step example utilizes only two datasets for consistency— CIFAR10 for image data and the HIGGS dataset for tabular data.
 Each example will build upon previous ones to showcase different features, workflows, or APIs, allowing users to gain a comprehensive understanding of FLARE functionalities.